+Figure 12: Resolution (in m) of the unstructured mesh grid of the FES2014 global tidal model in the Southern Ocean.

+Second, in association with the regional mesh, the bathymetry generated in WP1 will be used to feed the TUGO hydrodynamic model.
+The open boundary conditions will come from the FES2014 global tidal model.
+The regional model parameters will be set up (mainly the bottom friction coefficient and the wave drag, which represents the energy transfer from the barotropic mode to the baroclinic mode) by varying their values until the best solution is obtained.

+All these simulations will be performed with the spectral mode of the TUGO hydrodynamic model, which directly solves the tidal waves in the frequency domain.
+This mode is particularly well adapted to simulated the main linear tidal components (M2, K1, O1, S2, etc.) and is much faster than the time-stepping mode, which gives the possibility to run a large number of tuning tests.

+The best solution will be identified thanks to the comparison with tide gauge observations available along the coast.
+Some validation tests will also be performed in the ice-shelf regions as presented in the description of WP2.4.

+As the simulations may highlight some degradations due to the bathymetry in some regions, an iterative work will be done with WP1 to modify the bathymetry in these regions and check if it improves the model.

+Finally, a time-stepping run will be made over a period of one year to simulate the non-linear and long-period components that could not be computed in spectral mode.
+This will enrich the spectrum of the final tidal atlas and will bring some innovative content compared to the concurrent regional model CATS2008 and the most recent global model TPXO9v3, which are distributed with a limited number of tidal components.

 Ouputs:

 Hydrodynamic simulation of the barotropic tides in the Southern Ocean.

+Contributions to MTR report and Final Report.

 WP2.2: Altimetry data processing for assimilation

 Altimetric data for the tidal modelling will be based on the ESA GPOD altimeter data and analysed via the DTU quality checking, processing, sea-ice editing.
 As editing and quality checking is done relative to the FES2014 ocean tide model, the extraction of the tidal signal will be derived relative to the FES2014 ocean tide model.
 Altimetry will be analysed using the response method extended with the orthotide formalism [e.g. Andersen, 1999] in order to isolate remaining tidal signal.
-In order to achieve adequate temporal sampling from Cryosat-2 we will take advantage of the investigation performed by Zaron, (2019).
+In order to achieve adequate temporal sampling from Cryosat-2 we will take advantage of the investigation performed by Zaron, 2019.
 It should be noted that satellite altimetry observes the elastic ocean tide (sum of ocean and loading tides).
-As we are working relative to the FES2014 ocean tide model, the experience from previous modelling indicates that this approximation is adequate on the cm level.
+As we are working relative to the FES2014 ocean tide model, the experience from previous modelling indicates that this approximation is adequate on the centimetre level.
 Individual error estimate, computed at each point during the response analysis of the altimetry sea surface height time series, is assumed to give less weight to less accurate observations (e.g., within the sea ice) in the data assimilation process, resulting in a more accurate tidal atlas.

 Outputs:

 Tidal harmonic constituents derived from altimetry observations

+Contributions to MTR report and Final Report.

 WP2.3: Data assimilation